espressif/esp-idf/examples/peripherals/uart/uart_echo_rs485/README.md

 ## How to use example

 ### Hardware Required
-PC + USB Serial adapter connected to USB port + RS485 line drivers + ESP32, ESP32-S or ESP32-C series based board.
+PC + USB Serial adapter connected to USB port + RS485 line drivers + Espressif development board.
 The MAX485 line driver is used for example below but other similar chips can be used as well.

 #### RS485 example connection circuit schematic: